GENRE: Period Piece Ghost Thriller

 In addition to the horses, there were roaming cattle, and of course, a species that had become too plentiful, mountain feral pigs.
 It was this latter animal population that was the reason for a number of hunting lodges.
 Upon having the occasion to see the property, a notion dawned on Denny and Karen.
 Could not the isolation of the location, which was literally an hour’s drive up a dirt road, serve to emulate Kamuela in the 1920’s?
 In turn, could not the hunting lodges serve as the plantation homes of that era?
 To Denny and Karen, the answer was a definite “yes.”
 Karen posed the question to her boss and she received an immediate approval.
 All they needed to do was to first give an estimate as to how long they would need to do their filming and then a window of time could be locked in when no one else would be using the hunting lodges.
 In addition, through their years of being associated with the local performing arts community in general, and more specifically with Kumu Kahua Theatre, they felt confident that they could recruit a willing cast and crew who would volunteer their time to make a movie.
 They posed the prospect to Ed and he found the concept appealing.
 For one of the ongoing challenges of independent filmmaking was the inability to control the sights and sounds of the shoot location.
 But up on on the mountain, the cast and crew would work in complete silence and the thousand foot elevation could might as well be the moon, for no one else would be bothering them during the shoot.
 And the best part?
 Karen’s friend was able to get the production to use the premises for free.
 Given all of the obvious advantages, Ed said he would provide a small budget, and would rewrite the script for filming on the mountain top.
 On April 17th, 2008, he produced the screenplay, “Obake Neko,” and plans got under way to film in June of that year.

 In fact, after arranging the use of the property with Karen’s boss, Denny and Karen put together a 14-day production shoot schedule which began on Saturday, June 14th, 2008, and finished on Friday, June 27th, 2008.
 Writer Ed, having also financed the project, would serve as Executive Producer, Denny would direct the movie, and Karen, along with other members of their team – Kerri Chai, Michael Ng, Michael Prickett, Michael Sun Lee, Wayne Takabayashi, and Marya Takamori Prickett – would all serve as producers.
 Wayne and Mike Ng would serve as co-directors of photography, Mike Ng would serve as assistant director as well as be on second camera, Ken Tatafu would be the sound mixer, Dusty Behner coordinated costumes, Newton Koshi and Michelle “Mish” Raboteau handled makeup, and Denny, Wayne, and Mike worked together to set the lights.
 Abel Dulles served as a consultant on Butoh, which was a type of Japanese dance, for which the Obake occasionally breaks into.
 Karen also handled the responsibility of assuring the cast and crew were fed each day, which meant frequent shopping, a lot of cooking, and invaluable help from lots of friends and family.
 As for the cast, Amy Tamaribuchi played the ill-fated Kazue (the eventual Obake Neko), Eric Nemoto played the adulterous and violent Tamotsu, Nani Morita played the seductress Shizue, Shiro Kawai played the bumbling sidekick Hitoshi, Janice Terukina played the funny and concerned friend Aiko, and Eric Mita played the rascal lech Murata.
-In additional flashback scenes that Denny filmed to include in the movie, Reyn Sugai played the young Tamotsu, Allan Okubo played Tamotsu’s father, Marya Takamori Prickett played Tamotsu’s mother, and Dean Sadamune played a suitor who ushers Tamotsu’s mother away.
+In additional flashback scenes that Denny filmed to include in the movie, Reyn Sugai played the young Tamotsu, Allan Okubo played Tamotsu’s father, Marya Takamori Prickett played Tamotsu’s mother, and Dean Sadamune played the suitor, Ikegawa, who ushers Tamotsu’s mother away.

 Amy Tamaribuchi As The “Obake” Prowls The Nighttime Forests Of Old Kamuela